 Classically, a ‘Schur functor’ is a specific sort of functor

-where FinVect is the category of finite-dimensional complex vector spaces.
+where FinVect is the category of finite dimensional vector spaces over the complex numbers.
 Namely, it is a functor where is obtained by taking the th tensor power of the vector space and then picking out a subspace that transforms in a certain way with respect to the symmetric group .
-In fact, Schur functors can be defined on a large class of categories resembling : for example, categories of group representations, or vector bundles, or coherent sheaves.
+In fact, Schur functors can be defined on a large class of categories resembling : for example, categories of representations of a group, or [[vector bundles], or coherent sheaves.
 After an elementary introduction to Schur functors, this article will give a conceptual approach based on the fact that these functors are precisely those that can be ‘naturally’ — or more precisely, ‘pseudonaturally’ defined on all symmetric monoidal linear Cauchy complete categories.

 The most famous examples of Schur functors are these: